Telework Preparedness: Effectiveness in the Federal Government

 Keep Workforce Morale Strong & Engaged

-Keeping everyone on task is key to maintain your department or agency’s productivity.
+Keeping everyone on task is key to maintaining your department or agency’s productivity.
 However, it is just as important to maintain and promote your workforce’s morale regardless of their primary work location.

 Develop programs, events, and incentives to keep the workforce engaged while teleworking.
 Your workforce is the key to the success of your department or agency’s telework plan.
 Keeping your workforce’s morale high will lead to higher productivity and job satisfaction.